 Most babies with jaundice do not have any long-term complications.
 A very small number of babies with severe jaundice can develop a condition called kernicterus, but this is rare.
-Kernicterus can lead to lasting brain damage, hearing loss and motor development problems.
+Kernicterus can lead to lasting brain damage, hearing loss and problems with motor development.
 Health care staff are very careful about monitoring and treating babies for jaundice to avoid any possibility of kernicterus.

 How to prevent jaundice

 Feed your baby at least every three hours for the first couple of weeks of life.
-You may feed your baby more often, like every two hours, if the baby seems hungry.
-However, the baby should not go for more than three hours without a feed until your doctor says so (usually once the baby has regained their birth weight at around two weeks).
+You may feed your baby more often, for example every two hours, if they seem hungry.
+Do not let your baby go for more than three hours without a feed until your doctor says you can (usually once your baby has regained their birth weight at around two weeks).

 See your baby’s regular doctor if your baby:

 - is not feeding well

 - is showing signs of dehydration such as dry lips.

 Call 911 or go to the nearest emergency department if: